Kubernetes install

 The values that can be passed to this chart are:

-Store the generated values.yaml file somewhere safe.
-You can reuse this file for upgrades, which will save time and (more importantly) will ensure that SUSE Observability continues to use the same API key.
+files somewhere safe.
+You can reuse this files for upgrades, which will save time and (more importantly) will ensure that SUSE Observability continues to use the same API key.
 This is desirable as it means Agents and other data providers for SUSE Observability won't need to be updated.
+The files can be regenerated independently using the switches basicConfig.generate=false

 Deploy SUSE Observability with Helm